January 24, 2021

 Youth and Young Adult

-The PanHellenic Scholarship Foundation is offering scholarships to Greek-American undergraduates (must be of Hellenic descent).
-All interested students can apply on their website: https://www.panhellenicsf.org/apply.
+The PanHellenic Scholarship Foundation is offering scholarships to Greek-American undergraduates (must be of Hellenic descent): https://www.panhellenicsf.org/apply.

 Services dates and times are listed on our online calendar: annunciationbaltimore.org/calendar.